emargareten/inertia-modal/README.md

 </template>
 ```

+> **Note**
+> Ensure that the layout remains [persistent](https://inertiajs.com/pages#persistent-layouts) throughout the entire application.
+If you have multiple layouts, create a base layout that should invoke the modal, using nested layouts.

 ### Plugin

 Set up a `modal` plugin with the same component resolver you use to render Inertia pages.